Swiss Iranian Investment Forum: History

 The Swiss-Iranian Investment Forum (SIIF) was founded in 2017 as a Civil law association domiciled in Geneva, Switzerland.
-The purpose of SIIF is to facilitate economic exchanges between Switzerland and Iran, and promote better understanding of Iran’s emerging markets and financial reforms designed to protect international investments and business activities.
+The purpose of SIIF is to facilitate economic exchanges between Switzerland and Iran, and promote better understanding of Iran's emerging markets and financial reforms designed to protect international investments and business activities.

 SIIF is mindful that past and present mutually respectful diplomatic and commercial relations between the two countries provide a firm foundation upon which to build, and further strengthen the future potential of this positive, bi-lateral relationship.
-SIIF sustainable development and responsible investment market priorities include Iran’s health, transportation, and environmental sectors based on the road map defined between president Schneider-Ammann and president Rouhani in the official visit of Swiss delegates to Tehran in 2017.
+SIIF's sustainable development and responsible investment market priorities include Iran's health, transportation, and environmental sectors based on the road map defined between president Schneider-Ammann and president Rouhani in the official visit of Swiss delegates to Tehran in 2017.

 SIIF plans include hosting a series of high-level conferences and seminars in Switzerland to provide guidance, comprehensive evaluation, analysis, and discussion of the global economic agenda.
 SIIF events will bring together global business leaders, experts, the media, and government officials to create favorable conditions for constructive dialogue, promotion of new ideas, and the creation of new, economically sustainable projects that support development of innovative social enterprises.

 Organization

 Headquartered in Geneva, the forum also has offices in Tehran.
 Swiss-Iranian Investment Forum strives to be impartial and is not tied to any political or partisan interests.
-The association is "committed to recognize the global importance of the United Nations Sustainable Development Goals (SDGs) - a global agenda to end poverty in 2030 - and the unique role and impact investing plays in achieving SDGs goals and building for a sustainable future through promote sustainable and responsible investment in Iran’s health, transportation, environmental, financial and other necessary sectors based on global findings about the economic, social, and environmental issues.
+The association is "committed to recognize the global importance of the United Nations Sustainable Development Goals (SDGs) - a global agenda to end poverty in 2030 - and the unique role and impact investing plays in achieving SDGs goals and building for a sustainable future through promote sustainable and responsible investment in Iran's health, transportation, environmental, financial and other necessary sectors based on global findings about the economic, social, and environmental issues.